Coping Emotionally After a Burn

 Expect regression (immature behavior), changes, problems, and anger.

 Talk with your child often.
 Do not assume that if he or she has not mentioned it, it is not on his or her mind.
 Tell the truth.
-Tell your child how you feel, but be careful not to overwhelm your child if you are having difficulty coping.
+Tell your child how you feel, but be careful not to overwhelm your child if you are having trouble coping.

 Encourage your child to express opinions, suggestions, and solutions.